Short answer

 Only if you are licensed, insured, sober, helmeted and already competent in busy motorbike traffic.
 Otherwise use a driver or ride-hailing.

-Is tap water safe to drink in Bali?
+Is tap water and ice safe in Bali?

-In established restaurants, hotels and many cafes, ice is often commercially produced and usually fine.
-In places that look careless, skip it.
-This is not complicated.
+Tap water is not safe to drink.
+Use bottled or properly filtered water.
+Ice in established restaurants, hotels and many cafes is often commercially produced and usually fine, but skip it in places that look careless.
 Your stomach is not a laboratory.

 Are Bali beaches safe for swimming?